 The therapeutic effects of exercise in water relate to:

-- the strengthening of weak muscles and an increase in their tolerance to exercise
+the strengthening of weak muscles and an increase in tolerance to exercise

 Also, water provides the potential for exercise in three dimensions which cannot be achieved on land.
 There is the possibility of considerable perceptual stimulation:

-In addition to these environmental triggers, there will be advanced multi-sensory equipment installed in the pool area.
-These will include lights, sounds, music and visual effects using a variety of multi media programmes.
-There will be the facility to create and use programmes developed for the individual user.
 There is a school of thought that multi sensory equipment used in a hydrotherapy environment is the most effective.
-The sensory cues can be switched off and the user more able to respond to the stimulae than in a dry sensory room.
+The sensory cues can be switched off and the user more able to respond to the stimulation than in a dry sensory room.